Avaiga/taipy-doc/docs/relnotes.md

 <h6 style="font-size: 1.2em"><strong><code>taipy</code></strong></h6>
 2.3.0

-- New Taipy command-line interface.
+- New Taipy command-line interface (CLI).
 Please refer to the [Taipy command-line interface](./manuals/cli.md) documentation page for more information.
-- User can now create a new Taipy application from a template by running `$ taipy create` from the Taipy command-line interface with an optional `--template` option.
+- User can now create a new Taipy application from a template by running `$ taipy create` from the CLI with an optional `--template` option.

 <h6 style="font-size: 1.2em"><strong><code>taipy-core</code></strong></h6>
 2.3.0